 So here’s a quick look at how some companies have and are changing their faces, and in continuation, their face-values by giving their faces (read as: logos) whole new looks.

 But before you move on to read this further, there’s a slight disclaimer we’d like to pose in front of you.
-Having said that logos are the most important factors in redefining brands, it is yet to be made certain to you that it is risky business.
+Having said that logos are the most important factor in redefining brands, it is yet to be made certain to you that it is a risky business.
 Stepping into the waters with the entire world’s eyes upon you isn’t an easy job.
 And if you slip up, the paparazzi wouldn’t let you off the hook.

 You must have heard of the famous travel house-renting service Airbnb, but you might not fondly remember its un-famed blue and white (almost italics) and whacky logo.
 Nevertheless, you must sure as hell remember the cherry-red and white design scheme they’ve used on all their logo and marketing platforms.

 Airbnb is a typical example of how well a company can update their image in the world, by just changing their logo.
-They switched from the whacky font to the ‘Belo’ that they’ve very officially and stupendously marketed throughout the world, stating that it represents coalesce of “people, places, and love”.
+They switched from the whacky font to the ‘Belo’ that they’ve very officially and stupendously marketed throughout the world, stating that it represents the coalesce of “people, places, and love”.
 And just after their tremendous rebranding stint, there seemed to be a sudden influx of Airbnb’s everywhere.